 Never go grocery shopping on an empty stomach

 This one is pretty much self-explanatory.
+To help you out we put together the cheapest groceries list.

 Always buy in bulk